-A junk removal franchise follows a business model that allows you (the franchisee) to purchase, open, and run a location, and use the owner’s (the franchisor’s) name and branding, for a fee.
-Take JDog Junk Removal & Hauling, for example, a business run on a military-style work ethic, which offers opportunities for ex-veterans and their families.
+A junk removal franchise follows a business model that allows you (the franchisee) to purchase, open, run a location, and use the owner’s (the franchisor’s) name and branding for a fee.
+Take JDog Junk Removal & Hauling, for example, a business run on a military-style work ethic that offers opportunities for ex-veterans and their families.
 If you wanted to open a JDog franchise, you’d have to run your location the exact same way, hiring veterans and transporting and hauling goods with so much discipline your employees would feel like they’re back in basic training.
 You’ll also pay royalties to the franchise owners every month.

 Buying a franchise could be ideal for you as a business owner.
 But, before you rush to sign your name on the dotted line, you should ask yourself the following questions:

-Question 1: Am I OK with giving up control in my business?
+Question 1: Am I OK with giving up control of my business?

 Question 2: Do I have enough capital to invest?